digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. Remove the 4 screws holding the speaker into place and unplug the speaker from the wiring loom

-    > NOTE: after removal, it may be a good idea to clean up the door, as the surfaces where the speaker and door meet is prone to crust and rust, seemingly as a result of adhesives used at some point
+    > after removal, it may be a good idea to clean up the door, as the surfaces where the speaker and door meet is prone to crust and rust, seemingly as a result of adhesives used at some point
+    {: .block-note}

     ![Speaker screw locations](./speaker-screws.jpg)
     ![Speaker post-removal](./speaker-removed.jpg)

     > Photos of the speaker screw locations in the door assembly, and the door post-removal respectively

-1. do one of the following:
+2. do one of the following:
     - if keeping the original loom, create an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - if modifying the loom, cut and crimp the spade connectors for your speakers onto the loom.
 As much slack as possible should be secured to the door or the back of the speaker, to avoid interference with other components